FAIR-Chem/fairchem/README.md

 ocp-models is the modeling codebase for the [Open Catalyst Project](https://opencatalystproject.org/).

-It provides implementations of the following baselines that take arbitrary chemical structures as input to predict energy / forces / positions:
+It provides implementations of state-of-the-art algorithms for catalysis that take arbitrary chemical structures as input to predict energy / forces / positions:

 - [DimeNet++](https://arxiv.org/abs/2011.14115)
 - [ForceNet](https://arxiv.org/abs/2103.01436)